Legal Guides

 When is a Case Dismissed Without Prejudice

-• You or your lawyer didn’t show up on time.
+• You or your lawyer didn’t show up when you were supposed to.

-• The case needs more information before it can move forward.
+• The case needs more info before it can go anywhere.

 What Is The Statute Of Limitations On A Case Dismissed Without Prejudice?